sonti-roy/featureSelection_california_housing/README.md

 | subset                     | 0.5827018886341137 | 0.5468311917368283 |

-## Evaluate different model on the subset of x by multiple models
+## Evaluate different model on the subset of x

 Around 7 regression model was evaluated on the original dataset set and all the subset dataset and compared their metrics to find the best model with high accuracy.